 Immune System Disorders: Hypersensitivity reactions, including rash, urticaria, pruritus, angioedema, and respiratory problems have been reported with positive rechallenge in some cases.

-Gastrointestinal Disorders: Constipation, vomiting.
+Gastrointestinal Disorders: Constipation, vomiting, dry mouth.

 Reproductive System and Breast Disorders: Priapism.

 Ophthalmologic Disorders: Blurred vision, visual impairment.
 During cataract surgery, a variant of small pupil syndrome known as Intraoperative Floppy Iris Syndrome (IFIS) associated with alpha–adrenergic–antagonist therapy [see WARNINGS AND PRECAUTIONS].

 Read the Jalyn (dutasteride and tamsulosin hydrochloride capsules) Side Effects Center for a complete guide to possible side effects

 There have been no drug interaction trials using JALYN.
 The following sections reflect information available for the individual components.